Sleep Apnea Therapy and Sleep Apnea Treatment

 GET MORE INFORMATION

-Did you know there is an alternative to the CPAP therapy?
+Did you know there is an alternative to the CPAP therapy treatment for sleep apnea?

-What are Oral Appliances and how do they work?
+What are Oral Appliances for sleep apnea treatment and how do they work?

 Oral appliances are very much like wearing a night guard or orthodontic retainer.
 Some describe them as being like an athletic mouthguard.
 The bottom line is that they are comfortable and relatively non-intrusive.
 There are currently over 200 FDA approved appliances.
 Dr. Levy uses about a dozen of them and chooses the right one for you based on a number of factors such as degree of snoring, mouth size, etc. While the principle behind these appliances is not new, they all do the same thing: move the lower jaw forward so as to open the airway and unblock your windpipe.
 Multiple studies in medical journals have shown that oral appliances are better tolerated by patients than CPAP therapy and they have a far better compliance rate.